firstdraft/appdev-lessons/lessons/msm-queries.md

   - review [Our own classes][Our own classes]
   - inheritance from `ApplicationRecord`

 Okay, so let's do this.
 First we'll go back to our Rails application and create Ruby classes for the four tables in our database.
-We need to create four files, each containing a new class in the GitPod folder `app/models/`:
+We need to create four files, each containing a new class in the Gitpod folder `app/models/`:

 ```ruby
 # app/models/actor.rb